Chicano rock: History

-In the late 1960s and 1970s, when civil rights and the Vietnam War were compelling issues, young Mexican American proudly called themselves Chicanos—which once considered as a derogatory term—and many took to the streets to stand up for their rights.
-Chicano duo Cheech and Chong released novelty single "Basketball Jones"(1973) and hit "Earache My Eye"(1974).
+In the late 1960s and 1970s, when civil rights and the Vietnam War were compelling issues, young Mexican American proudly called themselves Chicanos—which was once considered as a derogatory term—and many took to the streets to stand up for their rights.
+Chicano duo Cheech and Chong released novelty single "Basketball Jones" (1973) and hit "Earache My Eye" (1974).
 Bands like Tierra, Malo, Sapo, Azteca and El Chicano, created new music that "said something" about Chicano heritage and their struggles for equality and justice.
 In the midst of these events, Mexican-American immigrants of East L.A. were being exposed to cultural identity problems and struggles with assimilation.
-Chicano rock emerged as a musical art-form with the power to cross over to the mainstream.
-With aims to pay homage to their native culture and capture the unique Chicano experience.
-Chicano rockers unified both the Mexican and American roots that lived within their oppressed cultural spheres.
+Chicano musicians developed a rock sound that reached mainstream audiences and was recognized for its impact on American music.
+They aim to pay homage to their native culture and capture the unique Chicano experience.
+Chicano rockers blended Mexican and American musical influences, creating a cross-cultural sound that reflected their cultural backgrounds.

 The trend of Chicano rock mirrored what was happening on college campuses as well.
 The rise of Chicano Studies departments, which offered courses in Chicano literature, politics and culture, affected college students and musicians tremendously.
-Musicians rebels against the "old world" and adopt the Mexican and Latin American styles in their own music.
+Musicians rebelled against the "old world" and adopt the Mexican and Latin American styles in their own music.

-Along with visual artists, activists, and audiences, the musicians of the East Los Angeles chicano rock scene form an emergent cultural movement that speaks powerfully to present conditions.
-The chicano rock scene of East Los Angeles serves as a form of unity for radical Chicanos who wish to bring forth a call to action and a site for resistance through their art.
+Along with visual artists, activists, and audiences, the musicians of the East Los Angeles Chicano rock scene form an emergent cultural movement that speaks powerfully to present conditions.
+The Chicano rock scene of East Los Angeles serves as a form of unity for radical Chicanos who wish to bring forth a call to action and a site for resistance through their art.
 By claiming the musical style of the "old world", Chicanos are reclaiming their indigenous identity and undoing Spanish colonialism.

-The Eastside scene's story of formation, the diversity of its origins, and its commitment to political activism and coalition building illuminate the relations between culture and politics in the present.
+The Eastside scenes formed out of a variety of backgrounds and demonstrated a commitment to political activism and coalition building, producing a variety of social and cultural activities.
 The musical practices of the East L.A. scene bring to the discussion the dislocations and displacements of people of color in urban California, but they also reflect the emergence of new forms of resistance that find counterhegemonic possibilities within contradictions.

 Linda Ronstadt is a versatile singer who traversed multiple genres.
-She gained national hits such as "You're No Good"(1975), "It's So Easy", "Blue Bayou"(1977), "Back in the USA"(1978), and "Hurt So Bad"(1980) in the 1970s and '80s.
+She gained national hits such as "You're No Good" (1975), "It's So Easy", "Blue Bayou" (1977), "Back in the USA" (1978), and "Hurt So Bad" (1980) in the 1970s and '80s.
 Ronstadt was nurtured by her Mexican American family whose musical roots run deep in the Mexican border region of Tucson, Arizona.
 Ronstadt holds dear the memory of childhood serenades by "The Father of Chicano Rock," Lalo Guerrero, a close family friend.
 Ronstadt's great-aunt Luisa Espinel gained international popularity interpreting Spanish and Mexican song and dance in the 1930s.

-Among the most popular female pop singers, Ronstadt is one of the most influential Chicana musicians ever, as evident in her extensive discography and four-decades long career.
+Among the most popular female pop singers, Ronstadt has been described as an influential Chicana musician, with scholars noting her extensive discography and career spanning over four years.